hawtio/hawtio/examples/keycloak-integration/README.md

 ## Jetty

-Assume `$JETTY_HOME` is the root directory of your Jetty installation and you deployed hawtio WAR to Jetty as described in [hawtio Get Started](http://hawt.io/getstarted/index.html).
+Assume `$JETTY_HOME` is the root directory of your Jetty installation and you deployed Hawtio WAR to Jetty as described in [hawtio Get Started](http://hawt.io/getstarted/index.html).

 * Install Keycloak Jetty adapter into your Jetty server as described on: http://www.keycloak.org/docs/3.4/securing_apps/index.html#_jetty9_adapter

 * Download and copy [keycloak-hawtio.json](keycloak-hawtio.json) and [keycloak-bearer.json](keycloak-bearer.json) into Jetty.
 File `keycloak-bearer.json` is currently used for adapters on server (JAAS Login module) side.
-File `keycloak-hawtio.json` is used on client (hawtio JS application) side.
+File `keycloak-hawtio.json` is used on client (Hawtio JS application) side.

         cp examples/keycloak-integration/keycloak-hawtio.json $JETTY_HOME/etc/
         cp examples/keycloak-integration/keycloak-bearer.json $JETTY_HOME/etc/